mhered/cpp_100daysofcode/code/Day099_03-07-23/Refactoring/README.md

 ## The refactoring loop

-1. Make a small behavior-preserving transformation
+1. Make a small behavior-preserving transformation in `statement.h`
-2. Increment the counter and save changes as `statement_[N+1].h`
+2. Compile and execute `tests.cpp` to run the tests
-3. Update the line `#include "statement_[N].h"` in `tests.cpp`
+3. When tests are green:
-4. Save and execute the tests
+   1. (Optionally save a copy of current status in `./steps/statement_[N+1].h`.
+This is only to document progress in this particular case)
-5. When tests are green, commit
+   2. Commit changes